 8. Three…two… one… dropping

-COVID-19 is changing the way ski hills operate.
-Don’t be caught off-guard when the snow starts falling.
+COVID-19 has changed the way ski hills operate.
+Don’t be caught off-guard when you head to the slopes.
 Research what reservations systems are in place, and sign up for avalanche training courses if you’re planning to escape lift lines for the backcountry.

 Also essential: ski flicks.
 Tons of trailers are now out, and this year’s Banff Mountain Film Fest is completely online and guaranteed to build outdoor stoke.

 Many Canadians re-discovered cycling, camping and hiking over the summer.
-So what’s going to be hot this winter?
-Snowshoeing seems like a good bet: it’s family-friendly, a great way to get fresh air, and opens up new scenery.
+So what’s hot this winter?
+Snowshoeing.
+It’s family-friendly, a great way to get fresh air, and opens up new scenery.
 Read our beginner’s guide to snowshoeing to get started, and look into local snowshoe areas to see if there are any special COVID-19 guidelines to know about.

 Find tracks to play on the way to or from the trailhead.
-Download the new Fall Trail playlist on Spotify and follow MEC to be the first to hear about the next round of playlists dropping throughout the season.
+Download a Spotify playlist: the Fall Trail playlist or Soulful tracks to put on after a day playing in the snow.
+Follow MEC to be the first to hear about the next round of playlists dropping throughout the season.

 Keep warm, stay safe, and we’ll see you out there.